 Below is a partial list, but one that Northparkers have undertaken and benefited from:

 - ONE MEAL: Lunch (or breakfast or dinner) every day (for 21 days)

 - FOODS YOU LIKE OR ENJOY: Chocolate, meat, bread, sodas, coffee, wine/alcohol, sweets/deserts, etc… You may want to even go so far as going on a strict Daniel diet (basically vegetarian).

 - SOLID FOOD: One year I only drank fresh fruit and vegetable juices and soups.

-  - ADDICTIONS: Things that you are, or could possibly become, addicted to (i.e. drugs, alcohol, tobacco, caffeine, sugar, internet, etc.) As our Youth Director Curtis Rogers shared, “Some of the things we fast from may very well be the things we need to repent of.”
+- ADDICTIONS: Things that you are, or could possibly become, addicted to (i.e. drugs, alcohol, tobacco, caffeine, sugar, internet, etc.) As one of our pastors shared, “Some of the things we fast from may very well be the things we need to repent of.”